PsyTeachR/ads-v1/docs/draft/07-tidy.md

 <div class="incomplete-chapter"></div>

 ## Intended Learning Outcomes {#ilo-tidy}

 -   Be able to reshape data between long and wide formats
 -   Separate, change, reorder, and rename columns
 -   Use pipes to chain together functions

-In this chapter we'll use the following packages:
+## Set-up

+First, create a new project for the work we'll do in this chapter named <code class='path'>07-tidy</code>.
+Second, open and save and new R Markdown document named `tidy.Rmd`, delete the welcome text and load the required packages for this chapter.

 ```r
 library(tidyverse) # for data wrangling
 ```

-## Set-up

-First, create a new project for the work we'll do in this chapter named <code class='path'>07-tidy</code>.
-Second, open and save and new R Markdown document named `tidy`.Rmd\`, delete the welcome text and load the required packages for this chapter.

 ## Data Structures